Tag Archives: tools

 Shira Destinie Jones’ work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-Any thoughts on how your previously learned languages help hook the new material?
+Dear Fellow Students of Language, do you have more thoughts on how your previously learned languages help hook in to the new language material that you are studying?

 More soon,